Boaz temporary winter accommodation

 Placements will be for 3 days initially, but we recognise that particularly with people whose asylum claims have been refused, they will need support for a longer period.
 We will do our best to arrange stable placements, but it may be that we need to move the client on to a new host.

 While a client is hosted, they will have their own bedroom and access to kitchen, bathroom and laundry facilities.
 The host will offer to provide a main evening meal.

 The referral procedure

-- Please make sure that the client is eligible for the Boaz night shelter and that they have no viable alternative accommodation
+- Please make sure that the client is eligible for the Boaz night shelter or emergency hosting and that they have no viable alternative accommodation

-- Please explain how the Boaz night shelter works, using the information above, and please make sure your client understands the nature of our night shelter accommodation
+- Please explain how the Boaz night shelter or emergency hosting works, using the information above, and please make sure your client understands the nature of the accommodation

 - While your client is with you, please telephone Boaz on 0161 202 1056 between 10.00am and 3.30pm to confirm if there is a place available for that night

-- If there is a space available, please follow the link below to complete our online Boaz night shelter referral form which will automatically be sent through to us
+- If there is a space available, please follow the link below to complete our online Boaz winter referral form which will automatically be sent through to us

-- Once the referral is confirmed, your client has a space in the night shelter for as long as they need it.
+- Night shelter only: Once the referral is confirmed, your client has a space in the night shelter for as long as they need it.
 If they choose not to stay, or miss 3 nights in a row, or are temporarily excluded for any reason, they will need to be re-referred.